 |Online Journal Club|

 As busy physicians, Spine Intervention Society (SIS) members struggle to keep up with the never-ending stream of new research findings that can impact their practice.
-Furthermore, members need to be able to attend to valid research findings and understand how such data can assist their clinical practice.
-For example, members will benefit from being able to defend their treatment plans to insurance carriers, and will better understand directions for future research pursuits.
+Members need to be able to attend to valid research findings and understand how such data can assist their clinical practice.
+Members can benefit from being able to defend their treatment plans to insurance carriers, and will better understand directions for future research pursuits.

 On a quarterly basis, the Research Division members identify and review three high impact papers that are of most interest to interventional spine care, summarizing and critically appraising the studies, and posting the summary, critique and reference information here.

-Please follow the links below to review the summary results of studies listed, and to share via the message boards any thoughts and suggestions about the critical assessment of these studies and their potential impact on everyday practice.
+Please follow the links below and to share any thoughts and suggestions about the critical assessment of these studies and their potential impact on everyday practice via the message boards.

 Click links to access assessments (Requires Member Login)